 Instead, it’s time to go classic: road trip!

 While social distancing and hygiene rules still apply, going on a road trip with the family is a great way to stay safe, avoid crowds, and have a blast for the holidays.
-Whether you visit a remote beach, a stellar hiking route, or camp out in the great outdoors, your road trip will be the perfect opportunity to bond over the beauty of nature.
+While at it, you can keep your luggage in a safe place and enjoy the remote and nearby areas.
+Suppose you are traveling within London.
+In that case, you can look for left luggage london to keep your belongings safe.

 #5 Stick to Outdoor Dining